 On the road POSSIBLE CAUSES WHAT TO DO Steering becomes heavy.
 Assistance overheating.
-Fault with the electric assistance motor.
-Fault in the assistance system.
-Drive carefully at reduced speed, be aware of the level of force in the steering wheel needed to turn the wheels.
-Consult an approved dealer The engine is overheating.
+Consult an approved dealer.
+The engine is overheating.
 The coolant temperature indicator is in the warning zone and warning light STOP comes on.
 Engine cooling fan not working.
 Stop the vehicle, switch off the engine and contact an approved dealer.
 Coolant leaks.
 Check the coolant reservoir: it should contain fluid.
 If there is no coolant, consult an approved dealer as soon as possible.
 Coolant boiling in the coolant reservoir.
 Mechanical fault: damaged cylinder head gasket.
 Stop the engine.
 Contact an approved dealer.